decentraland/godot-explorer/README.md

 This repo is set up to be opened with Visual Studio Code.
 In the section `Run and Debug` in the Activity bar, you can find the configuration for your platform.

 ## Run test with coverage
-1. Ensure you are in `rust/xtask` folder first
+1. Ensure you are in the root folder first
 2. Run `cargo run -- coverage --dev`.
 It'll create a `coverage` folder with the index.html with the all information.
 In order to run these commands, you need to have llvm-tools and grcov installed.
 You can install them with `rustup component add llvm-tools-preview` and `cargo install grcov`.

 # Mobile targets
-See `rust/decentraland-godot-lib/builds.md`
+See `lib/builds.md`

 Powered by the Decentraland DAO
 ![Decentraland DAO logo](https://bafkreibci6gg3wbjvxzlqpuh353upzrssalqqoddb6c4rez33bcagqsc2a.ipfs.nftstorage.link/)